skeeto/illume/README.md

-# Illume: a scriptable LLM command line program
+# Illume: scriptable command line program for LLM interfacing

 A unix filter for talking to an OpenAI-compatible LLM API.
 Sends standard input to the LLM and streams its response to standard output.
 In a text